Volumes

 f.write("hello")

-vol.commit() # Needed to make sure all changes are persisted
+vol.commit() # Needed to make sure all changes are persisted before exit

-Creating volumes lazily
+Creating Volumes lazily from code

-You can also create volumes lazily from code using:
+You can also create Volumes lazily from code using:

 vol = modal.Volume.from_name("my-volume", create_if_missing=True)

-This will create the volume if it doesn’t exist.
+This will create the Volume if it doesn’t exist.

-Using the volume from the command line
+Using a Volume via the command line

-You can also interact with volumes using the command line interface.
+You can also interact with Volumes using the command line interface.
 You can run

 modal volume